lilmart210/ClassProject/readme.md

 > `cd frontend`
 > `npm install`
 > `npm run dev`
+> The port is dynamic so check terminal for what port this is listenin on

 # Build Instructions with backend
 > do `Steps to take to run front end ` first